jed/google-worksheet-stream/README.md

 #### let rs = worksheet.objects.createReadStream(options)

 Returns a readable object stream of the objects in the worksheet.
 This is an abstraction on top of the `rows` interface, in which column numbers are replaced with attribute names obtained from the first row (the "header" row).
+Each row emitted has two properties:

+- `key`: a number identifying the row
+- `value`: an object with column names as keys and cells as values.

 The `options` object is not required, and can take the following properties: